 On the one hand, there are reasons to be optimistic about this.

 For example: according to a June 2025 survey conducted by consultancy Deloitte more than half of U.S. consumers (53 percent) are either experimenting with GenAI or using it regularly.
-Of those regular users, 42 say GenAI has had a “very positive” effect on their lives.
+And 42 percent of its regular users say GenAI has had a “very positive” effect on their lives.

-But on the other hand, a comparable percentage of all U.S. adults–43 percent–fear that artificial intelligence will harm them, according to another survey by the Pew Research Center.
+But on the other hand, a nearly identical percentage of all U.S. adults–43 percent–fear that artificial intelligence will harm rather than help them, according to another survey by the Pew Research Center.
+Another third aren’t sure either way.

-As a strategist, technologist, and lifelong geek who has lived, worked, and prospered through a computer landing on every desk and a phone finding a place in everyone’s pocket, those were numbers I found impossible to ignore.
+As a strategist, technologist, and lifelong geek, I’ve lived, worked, and prospered through a computer landing on every desk and a phone winning a place in everyone’s pocket.
+So those were numbers I felt I couldn’t ignore.

-So the first reason I wrote this book is to ensure that everyone is personally equipped to benefit from GenAI in whatever hats they wear in work and life.
+So, the first reason I wrote this book is to ensure that everyone is equipped to benefit from GenAI in whatever hats they wear in work and life.

-The second is to motivate readers to put their shoulder to the wheel and lend a hand at creating the best possible future in which GenAI is always at hand.
+While the second is to motivate readers to put their shoulder to the wheel to help create a future in which no one is left out or left behind in that next new normal.

-To these ends, it is organized as follows.
+To that end, this book is organized as follows.

-We all have an interest in a more effective, efficient, and humane transition in business, education, and society.
-And to one extent or another, we all have some degree of influence on how GenAI plays out in one or more of these domains.
+We all have an interest in an effective, efficient, and humane transition from a world with no GenAI in it to one in which GenAI is ubiquitous.
+To one extent or another, we all have at least some influence on how that will play out in business, education, and society.

-So I hope to inspire and equip you to take a leadership role rather than just going along for the ride in at least one.
+I hope to inspire and equip you to take a leadership role rather than just going along for the ride in at least one of those domains.

-By the end of those chapters, you’ll be set up for success as a sounding board or thought partner for anyone in your life trying to get a handle on GenAI, whether it’s your board of directors or your kid starting college.
+I’ll set up for success as a sounding board or thought partner for anyone in your life trying to get a handle on GenAI, whether it’s a Fortune 500 board of directors or a kid starting college.

-Finally, I’ll wrap up with a point of view on where things stand where they might be going, aimed at equipping you to chart your own course, on your own terms, on big issues relating to policy, equity, the future of artistic creativity and more.
+Finally, I’ll wrap up with a point of view on where things stand where they might be going to help you chart your own course, on your own terms, on issues relating to policy, equity, the future of artistic creativity and more.

 Whether you are a skeptical newbie or a seasoned GenAI expert or somewhere in between, this book is intended to help you in three ways.